klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 ### Background

 Klaytn's token economy operates and develops through the activities of Klaytn's economic entities.
 The growth of the economy will help improve the stability of the platform and help the ecosystem last.
-Therefore, Klaytn has created an incentive system to foster the economic entities' activities in order to help maintain and strengthen the economic growth of Klaytn.
+Therefore, Klaytn has an incentive system that fosters the economic entities' activities in order to help maintain and strengthen the economic growth of Klaytn.

 ### General Concept
 The Klaytn Growth Fund (KGF) aims to bring Klaytn economy forward by providing grants and investing in various organizations and individuals that contribute to the Klaytn economy.
 Klaytn's technology provides enormous opportunities for people to store, transfer, and exchange data and value globally with ease and at minimal cost.
 And since it is an open network, anyone can join to build an application without obtaining any permissions.
-However, a wider adoption of blockchain has been hindered because the technology is still in its early phase, and most of the values and data are still being managed in traditional ways in the form of contracts, local storage, etc. And solving these problems are exactly what the KGF is intended for.
-During its initial phase, digital asset applications and infrastructures will be some of its focus areas.
-To operate the KGF, various programs for promoting the adoption of Klaytn in the digital asset industry may be included.
+However, a wider adoption of blockchain has been hindered because the technology is still in its early phase, and most of the values and data are still being managed in traditional ways in the form of legal contracts, local storage, etc.  And KGF is intended to solve these problems.
+KGF will support various programs for promoting the adoption of Klaytn across all industries, such as rewarding those who show proof-of-contribution on-chain and investing in early-stage dapps.
 It will be constantly financed through a certain percentage of the block rewards (refer to [Funding Structure](token-economy.md#funding-structure)).

 ## Klaytn Improvement Reserve <a id="klaytn-improvement-reserve"></a>

 As technology continues to improve and the needs of users change over time, our platform must have the ability to quickly adapt to any new circumstance that arises.
 To respond to such changes, we must not only work on services, but also undergo various activities to maintain Klaytn’s ecosystem.
 For instance, research and development for better technology, or projects that contribute to the overall growth of the ecosystem may be part of these activities.
 These activities are necessary for Klaytn to progress continuously.
-Therefore, the Klaytn Improvement Reserve \(KIR\) will be managed on the platform for the investment and research on the Klaytn ecosystem.
+Klaytn Improvement Reserve (KIR) will be deployed for activities that improve the Klaytn ecosystem such as the following.

-The spending necessary to set up the ecosystem can be categorized as following.